Hi,

 This is my second post.
 I have addressed your primary concern in my previous post.
 This post is about my observation.

-There is nothing like HR professionals should be informal while persons working in other departments need to be formal.
-Organisation is a place with people from different background work together for some purpose.
-Therefore, they need to be in accord with established forms and conventions and requirements.
+You started your post by saying, "Being HR, I want to be informal."
+I would like to put forth my thoughts on this sentence.
+There is nothing suggesting that HR professionals should be informal while persons working in other departments need to be formal.
+An organization is a place where people from different backgrounds work together for a common purpose.
+Therefore, they need to adhere to established forms, conventions, and requirements.

-Against this backdrop, my suggestion is that you may speak in any language but better to be formal.
-Please be amicable, approachable, communicative and outspoken but within the framework of formality.
+Against this backdrop, my suggestion is that you may speak in any language but it's better to maintain formality.
+Please be amicable, approachable, communicative, and outspoken but within the framework of formality.

-The risk of being informal is that informality brings closeness because of non-official reasons.
-But then HR professionals are the ones who handle matters of discipline or indiscipline.
-HRs also remove employees from their job.
-Therefore, informal way of dealing could pose challenge to you when you need to take or execute tough decisions.
+The risk of being informal is that informality can create closeness due to non-official reasons.
+However, HR professionals are the ones who handle matters of discipline or indiscipline and may need to remove employees from their jobs.
+Therefore, an informal way of dealing could pose a challenge when tough decisions need to be made or executed.

 Thanks,